iorchard/burrito/docs/install_offline.rst

    | f0a396d3-8200-41c3-9057-5d609204be3f | Metadata agent     | control2 | None              | :-)   | UP    | neutron-metadata-agent    |
    +--------------------------------------+--------------------+----------+-------------------+-------+-------+---------------------------+

-* All agents should be `:-)` and 'UP'.
+* All agents should be :-) and UP.
 * If you set overlay_iface_name to null, there is no 'L3 agent' in Agent Type column.
-* If you set os_ovs to false, there should be 'Linux bridge agent' in Agent Type column.
+* If you set is_ovs to false, there should be 'Linux bridge agent' in Agent Type column.
-* If you set os_ovs to true, there should be 'Open vSwitch agent' in Agent Type column.
+* If you set is_ovs to true, there should be 'Open vSwitch agent' in Agent Type column.